Bentino/product-variant-bundle/API_DOCUMENTATION.md

 # Product Variant Bundle API Documentation

+## ⚠️ **MVP Demo Version**

+**This is a Minimum Viable Product (MVP) demonstration** showcasing the architectural design and core concepts for a product variant and bundle management system.

+### **Current Status: Proof of Concept**
+- ✅ **Core functionality implemented** - Basic CRUD operations and data management
+- ✅ **Architecture validated** - Clean Architecture with proper separation of concerns
+- ✅ **Scalable design** - Flexible schema and extensible structure
+- ⚠️ **Limited endpoints** - Not all REST operations are implemented
+- ⚠️ **Demo purposes** - Suitable for concept validation and further development

+### **Production Readiness: ~30%**
+This system demonstrates the foundational architecture and can be extended to a full production system.

 ## Overview

-The Product Variant Bundle API is a comprehensive RESTful API for managing product catalogs with variants and bundles.
+The Product Variant Bundle API is a RESTful API for managing product catalogs with variants and bundles.
 Built with .NET 8 and PostgreSQL, it provides flexible schema design, inventory management, and batch operations.

 ## Quick Start